Efficient computation of average subsystem Bures distance between fermionic Gaussian states

 Recently, the average subsystem trace distance was proposed as an indicator of quantum many-body chaos and integrability \cite{Khasseh:2023kxw}.
 For two quantum states with density matrices $\r$ and $\s$, the trace distance is defined as \cite{Nielsen:2010oan} \be D(\r,\s)=\f12 \tr|\r-\s|. \ee By definition, $0\leq D(\r,\s)\leq 1$.
 We focus on a one-dimensional system of total size $L$ containing a contiguous $A$ with size $\ell$.
 We denote the ordered eigenstates as $|i\rangle$, $i = 1, 2, \cdots, d$, in the $d$-dimensioanl full Hilbert space or within a symmetry sector of dimension $d$.
 For two consecutive eigenstates $|i\rag$ and $|i+1\rag$, one can choose a continuous subsystem $A$ of size $\ell$ and calculate the subsystem trace distance $D(\r_{A,i},\r_{A,i+1})$ between their reduced density matrices $\r_{A,i}$ and $\r_{A,i+1}$ and then define the average subsystem trace distance \be \lag D_A \rag = \f{1}{d-1} \sum_{i=1}^{d-1} D(\r_{A,i},\r_{A,i+1}). \ee

-In chaotic systems, it is conjectured that the average vanishes in the scaling limit $L\to+\inf$ with fixed ratio $x=\f{\ell}{L}<\f12$, which is consistent with ETH and the same as the average subsystem trace distance between random states \cite{Kudler-Flam:2021rpr,Kudler-Flam:2021alo,deMiranda:2022rze}.
+In chaotic systems, it is conjectured that the average subsystem trace distance vanishes in the scaling limit $L\to+\inf$ with fixed ratio $x=\f{\ell}{L}<\f12$, which is consistent with eigenstate thermalization hypothesis (ETH) \cite{Deutsch:1991msp,Srednicki:1994mfb,Rigol:2007mja,Dymarsky:2016ntg} and is the same as the average subsystem trace distance between random states \cite{Kudler-Flam:2021rpr,Kudler-Flam:2021alo,deMiranda:2022rze}.
 In integrable systems, the average subsystem trace distance remains finite for fixed $x$.
-The examples in \cite{Khasseh:2023kxw} indicate that the average subsystem trace distance takes a universal linear increase for $x<\f12$ in integrable systems with quadratic Hamiltonians.
+The examples in \cite{Khasseh:2023kxw} indicate that the average subsystem trace distance takes a universal linear increase for $x<\f12$ in a large class of integrable systems.
 However, it is difficult to draw a definitive conclusion for two reasons.
 First, computing the subsystem trace distance is numerically demanding, and existing results are limited to small sizes around $L = 20$, $\ell = 12$.
 Second, a large number of energy degeneracies leads to ambiguities in defining and ordering the eigenstates.

-In this paper, we address the above two problems in the transverse field Ising model.
+In this paper, we address the above two problems in the transverse field Ising chain.
 Firstly, we replace the trace distance with the Bures distance and develop an efficient numerical algorithm to calculate the Bures distance between two Gaussian states, allowing us to study much larger system sizes, up to $L=29$, $\ell=28$.
-The Bures distance between two state $\r$ and $\s$ is given by \cite{Bures:1969rqp} \be B(\r,\s) = \sqrt{2(1-F(\r,\s))}, \ee with the fidelity being defined as \cite{Jozsa:1994mnd,Nielsen:2010oan}
+The Bures distance between two state $\r$ and $\s$ is given by \cite{Bures:1969rqp} \footnote{In the literature, people also define the fidelity in a little different way